Large-scale data extraction from the UNOS organ donor documents: Conclusions

 \section{Conclusions}

-In U.S. Donor data has been stored in UNOS's DonorNet as each donor's profile as individual PDF attachments since 2008.
-With 57 OPOs using over 25 different forms to capture kidney anatomy and pathology reporting, Over 1 million PDF attachments for 135,000 decesed donors covering 2008 to 2021 are identified.
+In U.S. Donor data has been stored in OPTN's DonorNet as each donor's profile as individual PDF attachments since 2008.
+With 57 OPOs using over 25 different forms to capture kidney anatomy and pathology reporting, Over 1 million PDF attachments for 135,000 deceased donors covering 2008 to 2021 are identified.

 The article discusses a methodology for extracting and analyzing data from the PDF attachments, specifically focusing on medical forms like DCD flowsheets.
 The process involves converting the PDF documents into analyzable data formats, which are then subjected to image processing and regular grammar-based parsing.